nyx-project/vyhub-documentation/docs/guide/forum.md

 - Admins and users with the `forum_edit` property can edit everything and can create topic categories and topics.
 - Topic admins can be set in the topic settings.
 They can edit and delete every thread and every post of users.
 You can consider them as moderators.
 - The edit_post setting in the topic is used to allow users to edit their own posts.
-Otherwise, users can not edit their posts.
+Otherwise, users cannot edit their posts.
-- Team only parts of the forum is possible with [requirement sets](requirement_set.md).
+- Team-only parts of the forum is possible with [requirement sets](requirement_set.md).

 ## FAQ